-With today’s article I believe that your Forex hunting next week will become even more profitable.
+With this article, I, believe that your Forex hunting next week will become even more profitable.
 Why is that so?
-Today’s article is on Money Management!
+The subject is on Money Management!

-Al righty folks, the last 2 Friday articles we have been discussing the all the angles on and the importance of Stop Losses in the articles called “The Ultimate Guide On Stop Losses”, click here for Part 1 and and click here for Part 2.
+We have discussed the all the angles on and the importance of Stop Losses in the articles called “The Ultimate Guide On Stop Losses”, click here for Part 1 and click here for Part 2.
 If you have not read that guide, make sure to take a look!!

-Of course the Stop Loss is just a part of the entire equation in our world of Forex trading.
-Today we are going to continue with this material, but we are going to look at a broader topic: Money Management (MM).
-MM is of course a vital topic, and is of equal importance as Risk Management, Trading Strategies, Trading Psychology, and Trade Management.
+Of course, the Stop Loss is just a part of the entire equation in our world of Forex trading.
+Here,we are going to continue with this material, but we are going to look at a broader topic: Money Management (MM).
+MM is, of course, a vital topic, and is of equal importance as Risk Management, Trading Strategies, Trading Psychology, and Trade Management.

 Money Management (MM)

-You might ask yourself, isn’t that risk management?
-Risk management in fact is your choice how much risk you want to place on a trade.
+You might ask yourself, isn’t basic money management the same as risk management?
+Risk management, in fact, is your choice how much risk you want to place on a trade.
 You are always in control how much risk you place on a trade: whether that it is 1% or $100, but I would recommend using a standard % risk (not $) of your designated trading capital.
 Every trader’s first goal is to preserve the trading capital, which is achieved by being very disciplined in the field of risk management.

 1) The risk is the stop loss size (discussed in previous articles);